markushinz/aws-ses-pop3-server/README.md

 Next, create an IAM user that has read and write permissions to the desired S3 bucket.
 [Create a config file](#config) and start the server using one of the followig options.

-> Either run the server on `localhost:110` and therefore restrict access to your local machine or use TLS!
+> Restrict access to your local machine or use TLS!

 > Change the default values for user and password!